We often associate money-saving with cold weather and winter fuel bills, but what about hot weather?

 Free Bottled Tap Water

 Almost fill a bottle of water or flavoured water and freeze it.
 My kids went through a phase of loving their bottles of water, especially when frozen.
-Really helps to keep them cool.
+It really helps to keep them cool.
 Constantly sipping the few latest few melted drops.

 When going out, obviously take bottles of tap water.
 Saves buying any drinks.
 Which all adds up.